cfw-guide/cemu.cfw.guide/_pages/en_US/ftp/transferring-save-data.md

 ---
-title: Transferring Save Data
+title: Transferring Save Data (FTP)
+permalink: /transferring-save-data-(ftp)
+redirect_from:
-permalink: /transferring-save-data-old
+  - /transferring-save-data-old
 ---

 {% include toc title="Table of Contents" %}

 In this section, we look at how to copy over your game saves from your Wii U system over to your PC.

-You will need to have a homebrewed Wii U for this, as system access is required to retrieve game files.
-You can do this by following the instructions on [wiiu.hacks.guide](https://wiiu.hacks.guide/).
-Once you've completed the process, come back to this page and continue.
+To do this, we're going to need to use a custom homebrew application to dump your game saves.
+This is done using an exploit in the Wii U browser.

 These instructions are nearly identical to copying over digital games/updates/DLC, however we will copy the save data to another place and install them a different way.
 {: .notice--info}